saylesss88/nix-book/src/nix/hardening_NixOS.md

 }
 ```

+The firewall ensures only your authorized, local encrypted DNS proxy process can
+speak DNS with the outside world, and that all other DNS requests from any other
+process are blocked unless they're to `127.0.0.1` (our local proxy).
+This is a
+robust policy against both DNS leaks and local compromise.

 Review listening ports: After each rebuild, use `ss -tlpn` or `netstat` to see
 which services are accepting connections.
 Close or firewall anything
 unnecessary.